Tatarstan Airlines Flight 363: Victims

 The full list of the passengers and crew was published by the Ministry of Emergency Situations.
 One of the victims was Irek Minnikhanov, the son of the incumbent President of the Republic of Tatarstan, Rustam Minnikhanov.

 Investigation

 The IAC launched an investigation into the crash and arrived at the site on 18 November.
 Both flight recorders, the flight data recorder (FDR) and the cockpit voice recorder (CVR), were recovered from the wreckage.
-The Tatarstan Transport Prosecution Office has opened a criminal investigation into the crash.
+The Tatarstan Transport Prosecution Office opened a criminal investigation into the crash.
 The American National Transportation Safety Board (NTSB) dispatched a team of investigators to the crash site.

 On 19 November, Aksan Giniyatullin, the director of Tatarstan Airlines, declared that although the cockpit crew was experienced, the captain of the airliner may have lacked experience performing a go-around maneuver.
 Moments before the crash the pilot informed the control tower that the aircraft was not properly configured for landing and initiated a go-around, before plunging into the ground as if it had stalled.
 Investigators said the possible causes of the accident included technical malfunction as well as pilot error.